 The specification of the IDS Association forms the basis for a data marketplace based on European values, i.e. data privacy and security, equal opportunities through a federated design, and ensuring data sovereignty for the creator of the data and trust among participants.
-It forms the strategic link between the creation of data in the internet of things on the one hand side and the use of this data in machine learning (ML) and artificial intelligence (AI) algorithms on the other hand side.
+It forms the strategic link between the creation of data in the internet of things (IoT) on the one hand and the use of this data in machine learning (ML) and artificial intelligence (AI) algorithms on the other.

 IDSA defines a reference architecture, which supports sovereign exchange and sharing of data between partners independent from their size and financial power.
 Thus, it meets the needs of both large and small and medium enterprises (SMEs).
 Further down the road, it may be taken up by individuals as well.
 Whether data of IoT devices is concerned, in on-premise systems or cloud platforms, the IDSA aims at providing the standard for sharing data between different endpoints while ensuring data sovereignty.

 A trustworthy architecture

 In order to give prospects and potential users of the IDS technology and ecosystem, we have worked on a comprehensive overview, allowing to explain the key principles, components, roles and rules of the IDS-based data market place.

 For instance, take a look at the different roles of transaction partners: Data Provider, Data User, Data Broker, etc.